Creuna-Oslo/Episerver.Basis.Slim/docs/content/features/image-resizing.md

 ### Relevant Web.config entries
-The resizer uses OpenWaves.ImageTransformations under the hood, which adds a couple of lines to the web.config to work.
+The resizer must add a couple of lines to the web.config to work.

 Under system.webServer, a new module called ImageResizingModule has been added: